October 01, 2024

 The truth is that menopause doesn’t have to mean hitting pause on your life.
 “For years, women got the message that they just have to bear it,” says Dr. Tandon.
 “Now, more and more women are not satisfied with just plowing through.
 They want to stay motivated, they want to stay focused, they want to enjoy intimacy.
 They want to be proactive with their health and maintain their body composition.
 There are options to help.
 You can feel better.”

 And Lifeforce is committed to changing the way women experience the change.
 This starts with openly talking about it.
-In honor of World Menopause Day, we’re sharing what our experts in functional medicine and endocrinology want you to know about menopause (the good and the bad), and which treatments can help get you back to being you.
+In honor of Menopause Awareness Month, we’re sharing what our experts in functional medicine and endocrinology want you to know about menopause (the good and the bad), and which treatments can help get you back to being you.
 Hint: You probably haven’t heard this from your mom — or even your doctor.

 10 Things to Know About Menopause